Unitree H1 Robot: Specs, Price & Buyer's Guide (2026)

 📋 Procurement Checklist

-Plan for onboarding training—most labs need 1-2 weeks for team familiarization
+Plan 1-2 weeks for team onboarding training

-Review university safety protocols for mobile robot operation in shared spaces
+Review university safety protocols for mobile robots

 Verify electrical requirements and charging station locations

-Budget for potential accessories (spare batteries, protective enclosures, sensor upgrades)
+Budget for accessories (batteries, enclosures, sensor upgrades)

 Frequently Asked Questions